-Update 15 Dec.
-2015 - I'm currently seeking issues of Antique Phonograph Monthly and New Amberola Graphic to scan and post into an (eventually) complete online archive.
+Update March 2016 - Antique Phonograph Monthly is now online!
+I'm still seeking a few issues of New Amberola Graphic to wrap that up, but I've begun scanning Talking Machine Review, and am looking for ~30 issues to complete the archive.
 Please click the links above to see what issues are needed and email me if you'd be willing to lend, sell or trade.
 Thanks!Dear friends, there has never been a better time to be interested in historical audio!
 In the years since I began writing 'Dinosaur Discs', the American audio archives & preservation community has formalized a plan for preserving our recorded history, a revolutionary new technology has animated the origins of sound recording technology, and massive online archives like the Library of Congress' National Jukebox and UCSB's Cylinder Audio Archive (not to mention YouTube) have represented early recordings with depth, breadth and style.

 As I've developed this hobby into a career, my perspectives and priorities have shifted.
 I've realized my initial essays on archiving and preservation, copyright, and music history are pretty outmoded and I've shifted my focus to a problem that I think is difficult, but solvable -